rust-lang/rfcs/text/2103-tool-attributes.md

 without introducing new warnings or errors.

-### Forward and backward compatability
+### Forward and backward compatibility

-Since custom attributes are feature gated and scoped attributes are part of the unstable macros 2.0 work, there is no backwards compatability issue.
+Since custom attributes are feature gated and scoped attributes are part of the unstable macros 2.0 work, there is no backwards compatibility issue.

 For tools who want to move to these newly stable attributes (e.g., from `rustfmt_skip` to `rustfmt::skip`) they will have to manage the change